mikeypdev/wimpyamp/README.md

 To load a new skin or reload the default skin, either choose the Settings menu, or click “O” in the main window clutter bar.

 Releases are available for Mac on Intel and Apple Silicon.
-It should also work on Linux and Windows, but it has not been tested.
+WimPyAmp also works on Linux and Windows (see Developer Notes below).

+Note that Linux users will usually need to hold down the Super key (CMD/WIN) while using the mouse to move the app windows, as they have a frameless UI design.
+Snapping and docking is not supported on Linux for similar reasons.

 ## Features and Bugs